djangify/our-spot/TESTING.md

 ***Known Bugs***

-- Like button does not turn from light to dark when users click on it.

 - Users taken to the top of the page when they like, edit or delete a comment rather than staying in the location of the like/comment area.

-- JavaScript for report photo feature showing an error message when viewing the page using Chrome Developer tools.

 - When a user edits their location the date and time are also edited to the current date and time, rather than staying at the original date and time.